At Westminster dog show, a display of dogs and devotion

 NEW YORK — (AP) — Less than three years ago, Mary Ann and David Giordano were taking turns lying on the living room floor with their Afghan hound Frankie, hand-feeding the desperately ill dog anything she would eat.

-She had developed severe kidney problems after contracting Lyme disease, despite being on medications meant to repel the ticks that carry the bacteria that cause it.
+She had developed severe kidney problems after contracting Lyme disease, despite being on medication meant to repel ticks that carry the bacteria that cause it.
 Veterinarians weren't sure she would survive.

-“It was really tough,” Mary Ann Giordano said, her voice halting as she described Frankie's eight-monthlong ordeal.
+“It was really tough,” Mary Ann Giordano said, her voice halting as she described Frankie's eight-month ordeal.
 “But she made it.”

 For all the pooch pageantry of Westminster — the coiffed poodles, the top-knotted toy dogs, the formality of dogs trotting around a ring — it's also an illustration of the bond people form with dogs, and what each will do for the other.

-“These are fun dogs.
-They're full of personality," Cheimis said as she petted Csoki, one of her pulik (the proper plural), ahead of ring time.

-Sure, the Hungarian herding breed can be stubborn and barky, Cheimis said, but Csoki also looks after her geese and chickens at home in Kingfield, Maine, even lying down next to the goslings.

 Monday marked the start of the traditional judging that leads to the best in show prize, to be awarded Tuesday night.
-Semifinals begin Monday night, pitting the winners of each breed against others in their “group,” such as hounds or herding dogs.
+Selection of seven finalists began Monday night; each represents a group of breeds, such as hounds or herding dogs.

+One is Louis, an Afghan hound that bested Zaida, Frankie, her littermate Belle and several others to win the breed.

+Other finalists include Sage, a miniature poodle who gave "100%" in the ring, as handler Kaz Hosaka put it; Mercedes, a big-winning German shepherd whose handler, Kent Boyles, won best in show with another German shepherd in 2017; and Comet, a shih tzu who took the top prize at last year's huge, televised American Kennel Club National Championship.

+“He’s a very sweet, loving dog” who knows when it’s time to perform and when it’s time to relax and play, said Ehricht, of Monclova, Ohio.

+Three more finalists will be chosen Tuesday night before all seven vie for best in show.

-The 2,500-plus first-round entrants range from tiny Yorkshire terriers to towering great Danes.
-They include a newly added breed, the Lancashire heeler, represented Monday by a single contestant named Mando.
+The 2,500-plus first-round entrants range from tiny Yorkshire terriers to towering Irish wolfhounds.
+There are bushy old English sheepdogs, hairless Xoloitzcuintlis, massive mastiffs, lean Azawakhs and a newly added breed, the Lancashire heeler, represented Monday by a single contestant named Mando.

-If he knew a lot was riding on his little shoulders, he didn't show it as he appeared in the first-round ring and someone in the audience yelled, “Yay!
+If he knew a lot was riding on his little shoulders, he didn't show it as he made a tail-wagging appearance in the televised semifinals.
+Nor did he appear to mind going it alone earlier in the first-round ring, where someone in the audience yelled, “Yay!
 History!”

 “He just has a rock-star attitude,” handler Jessica Plourde said afterward.